andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 reflected, “It took a while to say yes – and the night before I didn’t sleep at all...
 But then after I finished the scene, I felt empowered.”

-For us, we felt empowered because we saw the mastery in the way Mark crafted the piece.
-Nobody was ashamed of the opportunity we had to participate in such a wonderfully provocative piece.
-Furthermore, Mark set a tone that carried through from the audition to the final performance that emphasized comfort and acceptance.
+For us, we felt empowered because we had the privilege to participate in such a wonderfully provocative work of art.
+We all saw the mastery in the way Mark crafted the piece.
+Furthermore, Mark created a safe space with his tone that carried through from the audition to the final performance that emphasized comfort, calm, and acceptance.
+Alyce said she felt comfortable with the nudity because "Mark is a magnetic spirit and the whole piece is *intentional*."

 Reflecting on our first nude-involved rehearsal, Cate explained, "that was the day I was like 'ok this is going to be fine,' because everybody was just very professional and very chill.
 It's only a big deal if you make it a big deal, and nobody was making it a big deal."